jeden/wormer/README.md

 let instance: Interface = Injector.default.instance()
 ```

-**Warning**: both implementation internally use force unwrapping to cast the interface to the implementation.
+**Warning**: both implementations internally use force unwrapping to cast the interface to the implementation.
 That results in a runtime exception if the interface has not been bound to an implementation.
-A safer methods is available, which doesn't use forced unwrapping,  return an optional instead:
+A safer methods is available, which doesn't use forced unwrapping,  returning an optional instead:

 ```swift
 public func safeInstance<P>(for interfaceType: P.Type) -> P?